APogue/APogue.github.io/_interviews/kaplan_incident.md

 	- Was the guy who held up his phone that said "enjoy tonight" one of them?

 		- It was clearly a coordinated attack, planned, premeditated

+- How would it feel to know that masked assailants who may have ID'd a student were now free to attend campus events and be on campus at any time